Replication with Amazon Aurora PostgreSQL

 With Aurora PostgreSQL, when an Aurora Replica is deleted, its instance endpoint is removed immediately, and the Aurora Replica is removed from the reader endpoint.
 If there are statements running on the Aurora Replica that is being deleted, there is a three minute grace period.
 Existing statements can finish gracefully during the grace period.
 When the grace period ends, the Aurora Replica is shut down and deleted.

-Aurora PostgreSQL DB clusters don't support Aurora Replicas in different AWS Regions, so you can't use Aurora Replicas for cross-Region replication.
+Aurora PostgreSQL DB clusters support Aurora Replicas in different AWS Regions, using Aurora global database.
+For more information, see Using Amazon Aurora global databases.

 Note

-You have to manually reboot the Aurora Replicas in the DB cluster with the improved read availability feature.
+With the improved read availability feature, if you want to reboot the Aurora Replicas in the DB cluster, you have to perform it manually.
 For the DB clusters created prior to this feature rebooting the writer DB instance automatically reboots the Aurora Replicas.
 The automatic reboot re-establishes an entry point that guarantees read/write consistency across the DB cluster.

 Improving the read availability of Aurora Replicas